EDUCBA Logo

 Sharpe Ratio Formula

-The formula for Sharpe ratio is calculated by dividing the excess rate of return of the portfolio by the standard deviation of the portfolio return.
-The excess rate of return of the portfolio is calculated by deducting the risk free rate of return from the actual rate of return of the portfolio.
-Mathematically, the Sharpe ratio formula is represented as below,
+The Sharpe ratio calculates the excess rate of return of the portfolio by dividing it by the standard deviation of the portfolio return.
+The excess rate of return of the portfolio is calculated by deducting the risk-free rate of return from the actual rate of return of the portfolio.

 Sharpe Ratio = (Rp – Rf) / ơp